-Greece, lenders assess bailout compliance; finance minister says economy healthier
+Greece, lenders assess bailout compliance; Finance Minister says economy healthier

 "The impact (from the capital controls) was not as serious as we had feared," Tsakalotos earlier told lawmakers.
 "That's why the results in the third and fourth quarter of the year will be much better than we had expected."

-His deputy, George Chouliarakis, went further, telling parliament the authorities may even lift capital controls in the first quarter of 2016 if the economy stabilizes, less than a year after they were imposed.
+His deputy, George Chouliarakis, went further, telling parliament the authorities may even lift capital controls in the first quarter of 2016 if the economy stabilises, less than a year after they were imposed.

 Cyprus was the first country in the history of the euro zone to impose capital controls, in March 2013.
 They were not fully dismantled until two years later, in April 2015.